blakkan/sprayrails/README.md

 GPIO interface and the (soon to be depreicated) "sysfs" interface.
 In the long term, will want to move away from sysfs.

+# Notes

+* This started from another project template, so some of the older commit logs (i.e. pre 2019) are cruft and may be disregarded.